-The local authority is responsible for providing a COSHH assessment for hazardous substances in school, compiling and maintaining a list giving details of these substances.
-All substances used should be used in accordance to supplier's instructions and the Headteacher will monitor this.
+The school is responsible for providing a COSHH assessment for hazardous substances in school, compiling and maintaining a list giving details of these substances.
+All substances used should be used in accordance to supplier's instructions and the Head Teacher will monitor this.